ucals/RLDM/project_2/README.md

 - Parametrize optimizer in experiment protocol (DONE)
 - Deploy 2b, different learning rates vs. optimizer., in AWS:
     - Break 2b in 5a (RMSProp), 5b (Adam), and 5c (SGD) (DONE)
-    - Deploy in AWS (5a running locally)
+    - Deploy in AWS (5a running locally) (DONE)

+TODO:
+- Put e3c to run locally (only the missing experiments to complete what was already done)